amitomksp/food-odering-clone-APP/README.md

+download this folder in your local system after thanty

 ### npm start
 type npm start in food -app terminal which will start our frontend Open [http://localhost:3000](http://localhost:3000) to view it in your browser.